Three Dead, Two Injured in South LA House Fire

-Three people are dead Tuesday, and two were injured, in a house fire in the Florence-Graham neighborhood of South Los Angeles.
+Three people died Tuesday, and two were injured, in a house fire in the Florence-Graham neighborhood of South Los Angeles.

 Firefighters responded to the fire at 11:43 p.m.
 Monday in the 8700 block of Compton Avenue, according to the Los Angeles County Fire Department.